whitemike889/try/docs/GettingStarted/QuickStart.md

 # Quick Start

 Congratulations!
 You just ran `dotnet try demo`.
-This an interactive getting starting guide to get you familiar with the `dotnet try` tool.
+This is an interactive guide to get you familiar with the `dotnet try` tool.

 ### What is dotnet try?